-Elder as one of the oldest folklore trees, and it is a tree that has power to ward off evil, just like Hawthorn.
+She makes her syrup to fight off the viruses of the flu and colds which is an excellent preventative herbal remedy.
+Elder has long helped humanity in a healthy way, so much so, that its one of the oldest folklore trees.
+And a tree that has power to ward off evil, just like Hawthorn.
 They both give protection, while other beliefs say that witches often congregate under these trees, especially when it is full of fruit.
 If an elder tree was cut down, a spirit known as the “Elder Mother” would be released and she would take her revenge.
 The tree could only safely be cut while chanting a rhyme to the Elder Mother.

 “When we were young kids in the early 1940s, if one of us got a heat stroke, my grandmother would place elder berry leaves in warm water and a cloth.
 She would then place the leaves on our forehead and wrap the cloth around our head to cover the leaves like a bandage.
 I think that it could be an Indian remedy because it worked.
 In the our Cajun French language the Black Elder Berry is called Sureau.” ~ Loyman Melancon